 How to Grow and Care for Hoodia officinalis

-Light: Hoodia officinalis prefers full sun but will benefit from light shade during the hottest summer days.
-Indoors, place the plant near the brightest window of your home because it will stretch if it does not receive enough sunlight.
+Light: Hoodia officinalis prefers full sun but benefits from light shade on the hottest summer days.
+Indoors, place the plant near the brightest window in your home, as it will stretch if it doesn't receive enough sunlight.
 Avoid abruptly moving a plant adapted to lower light levels to full sun to prevent sunburn.

 Temperature: The plant thrives in warm outdoor environments with low to moderate humidity.
 It does not like winter cold and should remain fairly dry and warm during its dormancy.
-Hoodia officinalis grows best in USDA Plant Hardiness Zones 10a to 11b, with average minimum winter temperatures ranging from 30 to 50 °F (-1.1 to 10 °C).
+Hoodia officinalis grows best in USDA Plant Hardiness Zones 10a to 11b, with average minimum winter temperatures ranging from 30°F to 50°F (-1.1°C to 10°C).

 Watering: It has typical watering needs for a succulent.
 During the growing season, from spring to fall, water the plant thoroughly and allow the soil to dry between waterings.
 When it goes dormant in winter, it needs almost no water, about once a month.

-Fertilizing: In order to keep the plant healthy and thriving, fertilization is a good idea.
+Fertilizing: To keep the plant healthy and thriving, it is beneficial to fertilize it.
 Feed it with water-soluble fertilizer diluted to half the recommended strength, but only when the plant is actively growing.

 Repotting: Repot Hoodia officinalis in spring, just before the growing season.
-It has shallow roots and does not require too much soil to grow.
+It has shallow roots and doesn't require a lot of soil to grow.
 Always pick a container with drainage holes.

-Propagation: The best way to propagate this succulent is from stem cuttings.
+Propagation: The best way to propagate this succulent is by stem cuttings.
 To ensure good rooting, take cuttings during the growing season.
 The plant is also easy to start from seeds in spring.

 Learn more at How to Grow and Care for Stapeliads.